UNINETTSigma2/documentation/training/material/2021-autumn/notes-day2.md

     - As can be seen Saga has 8 "big mem" nodes with 384 GiB of memory so the theoretical maximum there is 384 GiB all on one core or `384 / 40 ≃ 9GiB` per core

 - what's the difference between memory (mem) and virtual memory (vmem) when looking at a job ressource report?
-    - Are you refering to the log file created at the end of the job ?
+    - Are you referring to the log file created at the end of the job ?
     - yes, the output file (or when checking job stats after it has ended e.g. I was used to use qstat jobid)
         - Description of each field is [here](https://slurm.schedmd.com/sacct.html), I see two virtual memory realted fields there (MaxVMSize and AveVMSize).
         - These refers to RAM usage and not SWAP (on disks) if that is what you were wondering